Moros1138/PGEtinker-template-project/README.md

 # PGEtinker Template Project

-This is a companion template project for people who wish to take the PGEtinker to the next level!
+This is a companion template project for people who wish to take their PGEtinker program to the next level!
 This template project is packed with everything that's available in PGEtinker!
+Your program should work without change!

 ## Features